spolentarutti44/alternative-humane-helper/QUICKSTART.md

 1. Click **Fosters** in the sidebar
 2. Click **Add New Foster**
 3. Enter contact information
-4. Assign an animal
+4. Assign a furry friend

 ### 3. Schedule an Appointment
 1. Click **Scheduler** in the sidebar
 2. Click **Add Schedule**
-3. Select an animal and set date/time
+3. Select a furry friend and set date/time
 4. Save!

 ## Troubleshooting